-I heard of a baker that had tried for a very long time to achieve a cookie like this.
-She wanted a cookie that was crisp on the edges with a little crispness on the outside but soft on the inside and flat like these.
+I heard of a baker that had tried for a very long time to achieve a cookie that fit this description.
+She wanted a cookie that was crisp on the edges with a little crispness on the outside but soft on the inside and flat.
 I told him about that but he ended up mumbling something about “flat disaster” or something and wasn’t amused by the tale.
 Well, I still like them.

 - Ginger Bears by Cravings of a Lunatic